 Biophotonics is an emerging multidisciplinary field where light-based methods are utilized to reveal biological mechanisms, and diagnose/treat several diseases.
 This course introduces the basics of biology and photonics, and provides the most relevant and important application examples selected from chemistry, biology, pharmacology and medicine.
-For examples, it includes how to detect and identify new viruses and how to manipulate the brain of mouse with light, etc. More than ten Nobel prizes will be mentioned during the lecture.
-No prior knowledge is required to take the course; however, basic knowledge of optics will be helpful.
+For examples, it includes how to detect and identify viruses and how to manipulate the brain of mouse with light, etc. No prior knowledge is required to take the course; however, basic knowledge of optics will be helpful.